dbales/cs120_project1_bales.py/README.md

         Name your file as cs120_project1_yourlastname.py

-        Email project 1 to fsun@bsu.edu by Tue, 5:00 PM.
+        Email project 1 to [redacted] by Tue, 5:00 PM.
         Indicate this is for CS 120 project 1 in the email subject.

     A simple demo in the class.